whosonfirst/go-whosonfirst-spatial-www-sqlite/README.md

 	-mode directory://
 ```

+A couple things to note:

+* The SQLite databases specified in the `sqlite:///?dsn` string are expected to minimally contain the `rtree` and `geojson` tables confirming to the schemas defined in the [go-whosonfirst-sqlite-features](https://github.com/whosonfirst/go-whosonfirst-sqlite-features).
+They are typically produced by the [go-whosonfirst-sqlite-features-index](https://github.com/whosonfirst/go-whosonfirst-sqlite-features-index) package.

+* Do you notice the way we are passing in a `-mode directory://` flag?
+This should only be necessary if we are generating, or updating, a SQLite database when the `server` tool starts up.
+As of this writing it is always necessary even though it doesn't do anything.
+There is an [open ticket](https://github.com/whosonfirst/go-whosonfirst-spatial/issues/14) to address this.

-And then when you visit `http://localhost:8080` in your web browser you should see something like this:
+When you visit `http://localhost:8080` in your web browser you should see something like this:

 ![](docs/images/server.png)